 Institute facilitators receive a small stipend and will be provided accommodations for one or two nights, depending on the length of the workshop.

-All proposals should be sent to Mal O’Connor at firstname.lastname@example.org
+Enquiries can be directed to Mal O’Connor at email@example.com

 Members of the ISPSO Institute planning committee that will evaluate proposals include: